Johns Creek Georgia Uncontested Divorce Lawyers and Attorneys

-Our experienced team of Johns Creek Georgia uncontested divorce lawyers have been helping make the complexities of divorce easier to understand for hundreds of clients for over fourteen years.
+Our experienced team of Johns Creek Georgia uncontested divorce lawyers have been helping make the complexities of divorce easier to understand for hundreds of clients for over fifteen years.
 Call 770-609-1247 to speak with an experienced Georgia uncontested divorce attorney now to get more information.

 At Coleman Legal Group, we understand that divorce is very stressful and life altering.
 However, we will be with you every step of the way.
 We will not take what should be an uncontested divorce and try to turn it into an overblown expensive prolonged contested matter.
 There are attorneys that try to do this on a routine basis, so use your instincts and choose the firm that put your interests first.
 Our attorneys at Coleman Legal Group, LLC are also very experienced contested divorce litigation attorneys – and will be able to deftly, effectively and aggressively represent you should your spouse ultimately refuse to agree to an uncontested divorce.
 Coleman Legal Group, LLC’s attorneys practice in the area of uncontested divorce, contested divorce and all aspects of family law.

 What exactly is an Uncontested Divorce in Johns Creek Georgia?

 An uncontested divorce is a divorce case where the parties are in agreement to all the terms of the divorce before the case is filed.
 In a truly uncontested divorce, both parties are willing to sign all of the unnecessary pleadings and agreements needed for filing the uncontested divorce with the court.
 In addition, the divorce will be based on a claim made by the plaintiff (the person filing the case) of irreconcilable differences.